 These weaknesses may emerge as strategic and positional problems in the future.
 The fact that late e-traders from other countries can have a better marketing strategy than South Korea, other Asian competitors’ (like China or Singapore) blue ocean market success.
 Korea’s advantage in the industrial fields can emerge from its low production costs and give an edge to its position in the upcoming industries.

-South Korea is on the way to become a technology integrated information and knowledge based country.
-The detailed planning and execution of the plan is promising.
-The cultural prejudice’s may threat the future of these plans but the richness of this culture might overcome these difficulties.
+South Korea is on the way to become a technology integrated information and knowledge-based country.
+The detailed planning and execution of the plan are promising.
+The cultural prejudices may threat the future of these plans but the richness of this culture might overcome these difficulties.